Brancker Street, Westhoughton, Bolton, BL5 3JD

 0194 279 0994

-Mary Seacole House in Bolton, Greater Manchester is an enhanced 24/7 supported living service for people living with a mental health diagnosis, mild learning disability or autism.
+Mary Seacole House in Bolton, Greater Manchester is an enhanced 24/7 supported living service providing specialist care for adults with a primary mental health diagnosis.
+The service also supports adults with learning disabilities, autism and associated conditions.

 Mary Seacole House located in Westhoughton has 28 bedrooms within self-contained and shared flats across 2 floors.
-The central communal hub holds a lounge, kitchen and shared dining area offering residents a modern and spacious environment to socialise in.
+The central communal hub holds a lounge, kitchen and shared dining area offering individuals a modern and spacious environment to socialise.

 Located close to the centre of Westhoughton, there is easy access to shops, local amenities and public transport.